webduinoio/micropython-espnow/docs/library/espnow.rst

 .. method:: ESPNow.add_peer(mac, [lmk], [channel], [ifidx], [encrypt])
             ESPNow.add_peer(mac, param=value, ...)
 (ESP32 only)

     Add/register the provided *mac* address as a peer.
-Additional parameters may also be specified as positional or keyword arguments:
+Additional parameters may also be specified as positional or keyword arguments (any parameter set to ``None`` will be set to it's default value):

     .. data:: Arguments: